-At this time, Colorado Technical University cannot accept inquiries for this certificate program from residents of the states of Alabama, Alaska, Delaware, Louisiana, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Dakota, Oregon, South Dakota, Tennessee, Utah, Washington, West Virginia, and Wyoming, or the European Union (EU).
+At this time, Colorado Technical University cannot accept inquiries for this certificate program from residents of the states of Alabama, Alaska, Arizona, California, Delaware, Louisiana, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Dakota, Oregon, South Dakota, Tennessee, Utah, Washington, West Virginia, and Wyoming, or the European Union (EU).

 CTU cannot guarantee employment, salary, or career advancement.